sagemath/trac_to_gh/Issue 4657.md

 ```
 | Sage Version 3.2, Release Date: 2008-11-20                         |
 | Type notebook() for the GUI, and license() for information.        |
-The fix should be obvious by now.
+The fix should be obvious by now, i.e. use sage-native-execute

 Cheers,